The mission of the Westborough Historical Society is to serve the community by preserving and sharing our local history.

 Promote interest in Westborough by sharing historical stories that are unique to our town.

-Join our Historical Book Club discussion of Thomas Paine and the Promise of America by Harvey J. Kaye on Tuesday, March 10th at 10AM.
+Join our Historical Book Club discussion of Massachusetts in the Woman Suffrage Movement by Barbara F. Berenson on Tuesday, April 14th at 10AM.
 Bring your coffee and join the discussion at 13 Parkman Street, the Sibley House home of the Society.
 Questions? slippett50@aol.com